-As BC has entered Phase 3 of the province’s Restart Plan, some clinicians at Wise Mind Centre are considering a gradual re-opening of in-person service at the office.
-Wise Mind Centre is asking all clinicians to take the following steps to protect clients and clinicians and help prevent the spread of the coronavirus when we resume in-person service.
+As BC has officially entered the second wave of COVID-19 pandemic, clinicians at Wise Mind Centre are only offering very limited in-person services to existing clients for whom virtual appointments are not feasible.
+Our clinicians are asked to take the following steps to protect clients and clinicians and help prevent the spread of the coronavirus when in-person service is offered.

 - Avoid unnecessary contact of doors

 - Front door should be locked at all times.
 Please ask your clients not to show up early and wait outside in the hallway when they arrive.
 Please open the front door to bring your client in when you are ready for their appointment.
 There is a sign on the front door asking them to wait outside for their appointment.